 Attendance at all face-to-face sessions is highly recommended with a mandatory minimum of 80% attendance at each individual unit required.

-Students undertaking the Diploma of Nursing will be expected to commit to an additional 8-12 hours of self-directed study per week.
+Students will be expected to commit to an additional 8-12 hours of self-directed study per week.
 This will vary at different stages of the course.

 Educational Support Services

 As an enrolled student at GOTAFE you may access a wide range of academic support services to assist you to meet the academic challenges of your course from our Learning Support Unit.